nashville-data-nerds/policies/reporting_guidelines.md

 ## What happens after you file a report?

-You will receive an email from the Stumptown Syndicate's Code of Conduct response team acknowledging receipt as soon as possible, but within 24 hours.
+You will receive an email from Alex Antonison team acknowledging receipt as soon as possible, within three business days.

-The working group will immediately meet to review the incident and determine:
+Alex will immediately meet to review the incident and determine:

 * What happened.
 * Whether this event constitutes a code of conduct violation.